-How to make perfect Homemade Tortillas from scratch using masa harina, flour, or a blend of both.
-Plus a bonus recipe for Sourdough Tortillas using your sourdough starter.
+How to make tortillas from scratch!
+Learn my chef’s tips to make the best corn tortillas, flour tortillas, or a blend of both- my favorite!
+Plus, a bonus recipe for sourdough tortillas using your sourdough starter.
 Vegan and Gluten-free.
 Video.

 homemade tortillas using blue corn.

-• Masa Harina– or all-purpose flour or a blend of both!
-If unfamiliar, masa harina comes from dried corn kernels treated with lime (calcium hydroxide from limestone), which softens the kernels and makes them more easily digestible.
-This is very different from cornmeal or polenta!
+• Flour- use Masa Harina or all-purpose flour or a blend of both!
 Here we are using blue corn masa harina.
 Use whole wheat flour, or gluten-free flour blends.
+Note: Bread flour or high protein flour are not advised here- and cause shrinking.

-• Salt– we use fine sea salt to bring ou the flavor.
+• Salt– we use fine sea salt to bring out the flavor.

-• Oil—We use olive oil, but coconut oil and corn oil work, too.
+• Oil—We use olive oil, but coconut oil and avocado work, too.
 Lard or shortening are traditional, but we lightened this up a bit!

 • Optional additionsbaking soda ( if making flour tortillas) or add sourdough starter, for the best flavor!

 Step 1: Mix the dry ingredients.
-Place masa harina (or flour, or a blend of both) in a large bowl with salt.
+Place the masa harina (or all-purpose flour or a blend of both) in a large bowl with salt.
 Here, we are using blue corn masa harina mixed with all-purpose flour.

 blue corn masa flour.